LIS501/syllabi/md/Lab4.md

 ## Tasks {.steps}

-0. Use Pandoc to create an HTML expression of [sample1.md](https://raw.githubusercontent.com/LIS501/syllabi/master/labs/sample1.md) (also linked from the Moodle) If that input file is in your current working directory, then the command will be: `pandoc -o sample1.html sample1.md`
+1. Use Pandoc to create an HTML expression of [sample1.md](https://raw.githubusercontent.com/LIS501/syllabi/master/labs/sample1.md) (also linked from the Moodle) If that input file is in your current working directory, then the command will be: `pandoc -o sample1.html sample1.md`
-1. Use Pandoc to create a docx expression of
+2. Use Pandoc to create a docx expression of
    [SecAFall16.md]:(https://raw.githubusercontent.com/LIS501/syllabi/master/SecAFall16.md) (also linked from the Moodle).
 If that input file is in your current working directory, then the command will be: `pandoc -o SecAFall16.docx SecAFall16.md`
-2. Save a copy of your essay as a plain text (UTF-8 encoded) file.
+3. Save a copy of your essay as a plain text (UTF-8 encoded) file.
 If your essay contains any illustrations, copy them into separate image files.
-3. Following the examples presented in class (and in the Pandoc user guide) tag the text file you just created with markdown for some or all of the following content objects in your essay: sections, ordered and unordered lists, footnotes, and inline emphasis.
+4. Following the examples presented in class (and in the Pandoc user guide) tag the text file you just created with markdown for some or all of the following content objects in your essay: sections, ordered and unordered lists, footnotes, and inline emphasis.
-4. Use Pandoc to create an HTML and a docx expression of your essay.
+5. Use Pandoc to create an HTML and a docx expression of your essay.
 Note any syntax errors or other difficulties you encounter in getting this to work.
+6. Reflect on and write (in plain text or markdown) about this experience.
+7. Upload your deliverables to the Moodle dropbox.
+8. See "going further with Pandoc" if you still have time

 ## Deliverable {.result}
 1. Your essay in Markdown. (i.e. tagged with Pandoc's markdown dialect, in a UTF-8 encoded file)